54th Annual Show

 For Immediate Release:

 53rd Annual TRIUMPH OF AG EXPO – Farm and Ranch Machinery Show

-Over 1,000 booths with over 200,000 square feet of Exhibit space of the latest technology will be showcased at the 53rd Annual TRIUMPH OF AGRICULTURE EXPOSITION Farm & Ranch Machinery Show, Wednesday, February 27th and Thursday, February 28th at the CHI Health Center Omaha formerly the CenturyLink Center Omaha.
+Over 700 booths with over 150,000 square feet of Exhibit space of the latest technology will be showcased at the 53rd Annual TRIUMPH OF AGRICULTURE EXPOSITION Farm & Ranch Machinery Show, Wednesday, February 27th and Thursday, February 28th at the CHI Health Center Omaha formerly the CenturyLink Center Omaha.

-Regarded as the Area’s Largest Indoor Short-line Farm Machinery Show, the EXPO has become a tradition for area farmers, ranchers, stockmen, and their families to come to the show and ask questions directly to the leading farm manufacturers and suppliers for ways to improve their farm operation right before spring fieldwork begins all at one time and under one roof.
+Regarded as one of the Area’s Largest Indoor Short-line Farm Machinery Show, the EXPO has become a tradition for area farmers, ranchers, stockmen, and their families to come to the show and ask questions directly to the leading farm manufacturers and suppliers for ways to improve their farm operation right before spring fieldwork begins all at one time and under one roof.
 The Seminar schedule is listed below and provides a chance to learn more about some of the new products and services available at the Show.
 The Farm Show is open Wednesday from 9 AM to 4 PM and Thursday 9 AM to 3 PM.